-By performing ongoing and independent technical and scientific peer review of the highest quality, the Board makes a unique and essential contribution to increasing the technical validity of DOE activities related to implementing the Nuclear Waste Policy Act (NWPA) of 1982.
-The Board also provides essential technical and scientific information to Congress and the public on issues related to the disposal, packaging, and transport of spent nuclear fuel and high-level radioactive waste.
-The Board performs technical and scientific evaluation of the DOE's work related to (a) gaining a better understanding of the potential behavior of a repository at Yucca Mountain, (b) developing a repository design for safe and efficient repository operations, (c) establishing a program for confirming estimates of repository performance, and (d) developing and implementing plans for a waste management system that includes waste transportation, handling, and packaging and repository operations.
+By performing ongoing and independent technical and scientific review of the highest quality, the Board makes a unique and essential contribution to the implementation of the Nuclear Waste Policy Act (NWPA) of 1982, to the credibility of the scientific effort, to Congress's understanding of technical and scientific issues, and to the public's access to technical and scientific issues and information related to the disposal of spent nuclear fuel and high-level radioactive waste.
+The Board performs critical technical and scientific peer review of the DOE's work related to (a) gaining a better understanding of the potential behavior of a repository at Yucca Mountain; (b) developing a repository design for safe and efficient repository operations;

+(c) establishing a program for confirming estimates of repository performance; and (d) developing and implementing plans for a waste management system that incorporates waste transportation, handling, and packaging and repository operations.